allucat1000/allucat1000.github.io/README.md

 Hello!
-This is the repo for the web game Parkour Platforms.
-I may add other projects of mine later.
+This is the repo for my website, where I store different projects.
+You can try out my projects at https://allucat1000.github.io